Abdulai059/turtle-web-designs/README.md

 This project demonstrates a professional web presence for a startup web design agency.
 It includes:

 - Responsive, mobile-first design
-- Sections for Services, Portfolio, Pricing, Testimonials, and Contact.
+- Sections for Services, Portfolio, Pricing, Testimonials, and Contact..
 - Lead generation via website and chatbot integration
 - Optional business automation for clients